|

 Aloe polyphylla Schönland ex Pillans (Spiral Aloe, Kroonaalwyn)

 grows at 6000-8000 ft in the Drakensberg mountains, where it sometimes experiences winter snow.
 Even during the summer, rain is frequent.
-This is one of the few Aloes that will withstand the constant wet, frost and snow of the English winter, provided that it is growing in very free-draining soil.
+This is one of the few Aloes that may withstand the constant wet, frost and snow of the English winter, provided that it is growing in very free-draining soil.
 It is more likely to suffer during over-hot summers.

 In its habitat, Aloe polyphylla grows among loose basalt rocks and in rock crevices so potting it up in a medium containing a high proportion of granite chippings is not inappropriate for a damp climate.

-In a mature Aloe polyphylla over 8 in and up to 18 in in diameter, the grey-green leaves are ranked as five rows in a spiral, which, as shown in these two pictures, may be either left or right-handed.
+In a mature Aloe polyphylla over 8 in and up to 18 in in diameter, the grey-green succulent leaves are ranked as five rows in a spiral, which, as shown in these two pictures, may be either left or right-handed.
 The leaf magins carry a few small teeth.
 The sharp leaf tips, tend to go brown.

 The plants are stemless and do not offset, so propagation must be from seed.
-The branched inflorescence carries clusters of reddish tubular flowers which are self-sterile and cross-pollinated in their habitat by sunbirds.
+The branched inflorescence carries clusters of orange to reddish tubular flowers which are self-sterile and cross-pollinated in their habitat by sunbirds.
 This species is listed as endangered, partly due to collection.
 However, plants grown from seed or from micro-propagation are becoming freely available and do well in cultivation.

 |